-- Open and transparent governance. - Developing polices in accordance with the Local Government Act and Council's own strategic intent. - Partnership with local Iwi through their representatives on Council, Committees and working groups.
+- Open and transparent governance. - Developing polices in accordance with the Local Government Act and Council's own strategic intent. - Partnership with local lwi through their representatives on Council, Committees and working groups.

 - Representation and participation: encourage all sectors of the community to be represented, with continuity through successive election cycles. - Skilled governance: Upskill the Elected Members each triennium to undertake their governance role.
-Elected members will have a strong understanding of local government mechanisms and Council assets. - Significant legislative reform. - Community engagement including with Iwi. - Advocacy to central Government on issues that affect Westland District. - Facilitating external funding grants from central government if required.
+Elected members will have a strong understanding of local government mechanisms and Council assets. - Significant legislative reform. - Community engagement including with Iwi. - Advocacy to central Government on issues that affect Westland District.